Judge Me, Rank Me, Insult Me, Reject Me

-After enduring years of such commentary, Aniston finally issued a scathing reply to the "warped standard of beauty" purveyed by so many media outlets.
-"For the record, I am not pregnant," Aniston wrote in the Huffington Post last summer.
-"I'm fed up with the sport-like scrutiny and body shaming that occurs daily under the guise of 'journalism,' the 'First Amendment' and 'celebrity news' ...
-I resent being made to feel 'less than' because my body is changing and/or I had a burger for lunch and was photographed from a weird angle and therefore deemed one of two things: 'pregnant' or 'fat.'"
+After enduring years of such commentary, Aniston finally issued a scathing reply to the “warped standard of beauty” purveyed by so many media outlets.
+“For the record, I am _not_ pregnant,” Aniston (1).
+“I’m fed up with the sport-like scrutiny and body shaming that occurs daily under the guise of ‘journalism,’ the ‘First Amendment’ and ‘celebrity news’ … I resent being made to feel ‘less than’ because my body is changing and/or I had a burger for lunch and was photographed from a weird angle and therefore deemed one of two things: ‘pregnant’ or ‘fat.'”

 Aniston’s takeaway was uplifting: “We get to decide for ourselves what is beautiful when it comes to our bodies,” she said.

-Aniston isn't the only one who's fed up; with celebrities like Jennifer Lawrence and a makeup-free Alicia Keys pushing back against Hollywood's insane standards of youth and female beauty, things may be starting to change.
-In her first post-election appearance, even Hillary Clinton spoke, at a Children's Defense Fund event, with a face that was defiantly naked — although she didn't risk such a thing until after she'd lost her shot at the White House.
+Aniston isn’t the only one who’s fed up; with celebrities like Jennifer Lawrence and (2) pushing back against Hollywood’s insane standards of youth and female beauty, things may be starting to change.
+In her first post-election appearance, even Hillary Clinton spoke, at a Children’s Defense Fund event, with a face that was defiantly naked — although she didn’t risk such a thing until after she’d lost her shot at the White House.